Academic Freedom Terms of Reference:

 All board members can raise concerns on infringements of academic freedom and institutional discrimination.

-- The Governing Board’s Academic Freedom Portfolio Holder drafts all communications on violations of academic freedom using available evidence.
+The Governing Board works collectively to draft all communications on violations of academic freedom using available evidence.

 - The Member of the Board raising an issue of violation of academic freedom will provide a rationale and provide evidence on the case.